Martedi 2 Gennaio 2018

 We (finally) arrived at Marco Polo, ran (yes, ladies and gentlemen, you read that right, I ran – Tim was walking fast but for me to keep up I had to run), and followed the signs to the terminal.
 It was a 10 minute walk we did in six minutes.

-There was no one at the check in counter – they’d all amassed at the gate by this time – and things were proceeding well until the matching spitting out the baggage stickers got a baggage sticker stuck in it and it took the girl quite some time to get it unstuck.
+There was no one at the check in counter – they’d all amassed at the gate by this time – and things were proceeding well until the machine spitting out the baggage stickers got a baggage sticker stuck in it and it took the girl quite some time to get it unstuck.
 You can imagine Tim’s state of mind at this stage.

 Finally, the stuck sticker came unstuck … but she now had to change the roll.
 Tim was tearing his hair out.